vhladiienko/awesome-game-production/readme.md

 ### Tools

 - [Machinations](https://machinations.io/) - A tool, that helps prototyping game mechanics, economy flow and states either for production or for demo purposes.
 This tool has been mentioned by Jesse Schell in his [Book of Lenses](#art-of-gd), so its old but it has transformed over the years.
+Not necessarily a tool for a producer to use, but it is often overlook, so go ahead and give your game designers a tip.
 - [Excalidraw](https://excalidraw.com/) - A free and [open source](https://github.com/excalidraw/excalidraw) online drawing tool.
 Neither gamedev or project management related, but is so versatile, I find myself using it quite often.
+- 🎓 [ChatGPT](https://chat.openai.com/) - Every time you are about to Google something, I would strongly advice first to ask ChatGPT your question.
+We, producers, might often need to reference or look up a term or a concept, which is where ChatGPT shines.

 ### Templates